-An area of frequent consternation concerns terms that amount to restrictions on the option shares.
-Up to 6 April 2023, details of any restrictions on the shares in place at grant (and not just those that may affect market value) were required to be included in the EMI option agreement, including any restrictions in the company's articles of association and any shareholder's agreement in place at grant - a hurdle notoriously easy to fall down on.
+This one is often flagged by advisers for the company to update later and then forgotten about, or not properly understood.
+Details of any restrictions on the shares in place at grant (and not just those that may affect market value) are required to be included in the EMI option agreement, including any restrictions in the company's articles of association and any shareholder's agreement in place at grant.
+To compound the issue HMRC have also evolved their guidance on the level of detail to be included, which some companies and advisers haven't yet caught up to.
+It's a fiddly, technical requirement, so it's worth getting advisers to confirm that this box has been properly ticked.